DanielC2008/chinook-database/queries.md

 Provide a query showing the invoices of customers who are from Brazil.

+SELECT * FROM Invoice
+JOIN Customer ON Invoice.CustomerId = Customer.CustomerId
+WHERE Customer.Country = 'Brazil'

 Provide a query that shows the invoices associated with each sales agent.
 The resultant table should include the Sales Agent's full name.

 Provide a query that shows the Invoice Total, Customer name, Country and Sale Agent name for all invoices and customers.